-REMINDER: Phase 1 protocols prohibit more than two people, including the broker, at the property at one time.
+REMINDER: Phase 1 and Phase 1.5 protocols prohibit more than two people, including the broker, at the property at one time.

-Please summarize the permitted real estate activities and related restrictions that apply to Phase 1, Phase 1.5, and Phase 2.
-(New June 05, 2020)
+Please summarize the permitted real estate activities and related restrictions that apply to Phase 1, Phase 1.5, Phase 2, and Phase 3.
+(Revised June 24, 2020)

-Activity/Requirement Phase 1 Phase 1.5/Phase 2 In-Person Previews, Showings, Listing Appointments, Inspections, Walk-Throughs, Appraisals., etc. for improved residential property Permitted by appointment with no more than two (2) people, including the broker on site with strict social distancing Permitted by appointment with no more than three (3) people, including the broker on site with strict social distancing Face Coverings Required for brokers and industry partners for all inperson activities.
-Encouraged for clients.
-Required for brokers and industry partners for all in-person activities.
-Encouraged for clients.
-Open Houses Not Permitted Not Permitted In person brokerage activities for commercial and unimproved real property Not Permitted Permitted by appointment with no more than three (3) people, including the broker on site with strict social distancing Limited Real Estate Firm Office Re-Opening Permitted only for "Basic Minimum Operations" Permitted if the required protocols are followed.
-Additional restrictions apply to Phase 1.5 Third party sign-installers Not permitted Permitted, assuming phase protocols are followed Professional Photographers Permitted, assuming phase protocols are followed Permitted, assuming phase protocols are followed Stagers Permitted, assuming phase protocols are followed Permitted, assuming phase protocols are followed Movers Permitted, with fewest people possible and social distancing and sanitation measures Permitted, with fewest people possible and social distancing and sanitation measures Property Management Permitted, assuming phase protocols are followed Permitted, assuming phase protocols are followed Contractor Repairs Contractor activities are regulated separately - check with contractor about protocols/safety measures Contractor activities are regulated separately - check with contractor about protocols/safety measures Lenders, Title, and Escrow Permitted.
+Activity/Requirement Phase 1 & 1.5 Phase 2 Phase 3 In-Person Previews, Showings, Listing Appointments, Inspections, Walk-throughs, Appraisals, etc. for improved residential property Permitted by appointment with no more than two (2) people, including the broker on site with strict social distancing.
+Permitted by appointment with no more than three (3) people, including the broker on site with strict social distancing Permitted by appointment with strict social distancing.
+Face Coverings Required for brokers, clients and industry partners for all in-person activities.
+Open Houses Not permitted.
+Not permitted.
+Permitted, with strict social distancing, proper sanitation measures and no more than 50 persons on site.
+In person brokerage activities for commercial and unimproved real property Not Permitted.
+Permitted by appointment with no more than three (3) people, including the broker on site with strict social distancing Permitted by appointment with strict social distancing.
+Limited Real Estate Firm Office Re-Opening Permitted in Phase 1 only for "Basic Minimum Operations."
+Permitted in Phase 1.5 with additional restrictions.
+Permitted if the required protocols are followed.
+Permitted if the required protocols are followed.
+Third party sign-installers Not permitted Permitted, assuming phase protocols are followed.
+Permitted, assuming phase protocols are followed.
+Stagers and Photographers Permitted, assuming phase protocols are followed.
+Movers Permitted, with the fewest people possible, following social distancing and sanitation measures.
+Property Management Permitted, assuming phase protocols are followed.
+Contractor Repairs Contractor activities are regulated separately - check with contractor about protocols/safety measures.
+Lenders, Title, and Escrow Permitted.
 The "Financial Services Sector" was deemed essential.
-Permitted.
-The "Financial Services Sector" was deemed essential.
+Counties Benton, Franklin, Yakima, Chelan, Douglas Adams, Clallam, Clark, Cowlitz, Grant, Jefferson, King, Kitsap, Klickitat, Okanogan, Pierce, San Juan, Skagit, Snohomish, Spokane, Walla Walla, Whatcom Asotin, Columbia, Ferry, Garfield, Grays Harbor, Island, Kittitas, Lewis, Lincoln, Mason, Pacific, Pend Oreille, Skamania, Stevens, Thurston, Wahkiakum, Whitman

-What are the additional real estate activities allowed in Phase 1.5 and Phase 2 (as opposed to Phase 1)?
+What are the additional real estate activities allowed in Phase 2 (as opposed to Phase 1 and Phase 1.5)?

-The modifications for Phase 1.5 and Phase 2, assuming the required protocols are followed, include:
+The modifications for Phase 2, assuming the required protocols are followed, include:

-- Real estate firms may open their offices in a limited fashion (with additional restrictions for Phase 1.5); - Commercial brokers can engage in the same in-person activities as residential brokers; - Three persons (as opposed to two persons) are allowed on site for permitted in-person real estate activities for both residential and commercial brokerage (for both improved and unimproved property); and - Sign installers may install real estate signs.
+- Real estate firms may open their offices in a limited fashion (with additional restrictions for Phase 1.5);

+- Commercial brokers can engage in the same in-person activities as residential brokers;

+- Three persons (as opposed to two persons)

+are allowed on site for permitted in-person

+real estate activities for both residential

+and commercial brokerage (for both

+improved and unimproved property); and

+- · Sign installers may install real estate signs.

-For Phase 1, Phase 1.5, and Phase 2 in-person activities, real estate brokers and industry partners (e.g. appraisers, inspectors, photographers, stagers, etc.) must wear cloth face coverings and should encourage clients and customers to do the same.
+For in-person activities in all phases, real estate brokers, their clients, and industry partners (e.g. appraisers, inspectors, photographers, stagers, etc.) must wear cloth face coverings.

-REMINDER: Phase I protocols prohibit more than two people, including the broker, at the property at one time.
+REMINDER: Phase 1 and Phase 1.5 protocols prohibit more than two people, including the broker, at the property at one time.
+Phase 1.5 protocols allow firms to open their offices in a limited fashion.